-- (a) A monitoring well shall be cased as follows: - (1) The casing shall maintain the integrity of the monitoring well borehole and shall be constructed of material that will not react with the groundwater being monitored. - (2) The minimum casing diameter shall be 4 inches unless otherwise approved by the Department in writing. - (3) The well shall be constructed with a screen that meets the following requirements: - (i) The screen shall be factory-made. - (ii) The screen may not react with the groundwater being monitored. - (iii) The screen shall maximize open area to minimize entrance velocities and allow rapid sample recovery. - (4) The well shall be filter-packed with chemically inert clean quartz sand, silica or glass beads.
-The material shall be well-rounded and dimensionally stable. - (5) The casing shall be clearly visible and protrude at least 1 foot aboveground, unless the Department has approved flush mount wells. - (6) The annular space above the sampling depth shall be sealed to prevent contamination of samples and the groundwater. - (7) The casing shall be designed and constructed to prevent cross contamination between surface water and groundwater. - (8) Alternative casing designs for wells in stable formations may be approved by the Department. - (b) Monitoring well casings shall be enclosed in a protective casing that must: - (1) Be of sufficient strength to protect the well from damage by heavy equipment and vandalism.
+- (a) A monitoring well shall be cased as follows: - (1) The casing must maintain the integrity of the monitoring well borehole and be constructed of material that will not react with the groundwater being monitored. - (2) The minimum casing diameter shall be 4 inches unless otherwise approved by the Department in writing. - (3) The well must be constructed with a screen that meets the following requirements: - (i) The screen must be factory-made. - (ii) The screen may not react with the groundwater being monitored. - (iii) The screen must maximize open area to minimize entrance velocities and allow rapid sample recovery. - (4) The well must be filter-packed with chemically inert clean quartz sand, silica or glass beads, UNLESS OTHERWISE APPROVED BY THE DEPARTMENT.
+The material must be well-rounded and dimensionally stable. - (5) The casing must [be clearly visible and protrude] EXTEND at least 1 foot aboveground, unless the Department has approved flush mount wells. - (6) The annular space above the sampling depth must be sealed to prevent contamination of samples and the groundwater.

-- (2) Be installed for at least the upper 10 feet of the monitoring well, as measured from the well cap, with a maximum stick up of 3 feet, unless otherwise approved by the Department in writing. - (3) Be grouted and placed with a concrete collar at least 3 feet deep to hold it firmly in position. - (4) Be numbered for identification with a label capable of withstanding field conditions and painted in a highly visible color. - (5) Protrude above the monitoring well casing. - (6) Have a locked cap. - (7) Be made of steel or other material of equivalent strength.
+- (7) The casing must be designed and constructed to prevent cross contamination between surface water and groundwater. - (8) Alternative casing designs for wells in stable formations may be approved by the Department. - (b) Monitoring well casings must be enclosed in a protective casing that must: - (1) Be of sufficient strength to protect the well from damage by heavy equipment and vandalism. - (2) Be installed for at least the upper 10 feet of the monitoring well, as measured from the well cap, with a maximum stick up of 3 feet, unless otherwise approved by the Department in writing. - (3) Be grouted and placed with a concrete collar at least 3 feet deep to hold it firmly in position. - (4) Be numbered for identification with a label capable of withstanding field conditions [and painted in a highly visible color]. - (5) Protrude above the monitoring well casing. - (6) Have a locked cap. - (7) Be made of steel or other material of equivalent strength.